flowtsohg/mdx-m3-viewer/README.md

 let resource = viewer.load(src, pathSolver)
 ```

-In other words, you give it either a source, and a resource is returned.
+In other words, you give it a source, and a resource is returned.
 A resource in this context means a model, a texture, or a generic file (any handler that is not a model or texture handler, such as SLK).

 The source here can be anything - a string, an object, a typed array, whatever - it highly depends on your code, and on the path solver.